Balric253/CalculatorApp/README.md

 # CalculatorApp
-This is a repo to track the working done for my Calculator App project
+This is a repo to track the work done for my Calculator App project